 Aid recipient: Trenton J. Schindele of Broomfield is a longtime actor for the Phamaly Theatre Company, having appeared in many productions including “Evita,” “Fuddy Meers,” “Cabaret” and “Fiddler on the Roof.” (“As Motel, Trenton Schindele is authentic and down-to-earth,” wrote Juliet Wittman of Westword.)
-Trenton has just been cast in the Boulder Ensemble Theatre Company’s “Going to a Place Where You Already Are,” opening April 12 at the Dairy Arts Center.
-This summer, he will play the Wolf in Phamaly’s “Into the Woods” on the Denver Center’s Space Theatre.
+Most recently he played the Wolf in “Into the Woods” in the Denver Center’s Space Theatre and was featured in Boulder Ensemble Theatre Company’s “Going to a Place Where You Already Are” at the Dairy Arts Center.
 He was trained at The American Musical and Dramatic Academy.
 By day he works as a retail associate at The Green Solution dispensary in Littleton.

-How you can help us help Trenton more: Even with this boost, Trenton still faces both significant financial hardship and logistical challenges.
+How you can help us help Trenton more: Even with this boost, Trenton is temporarily without income, as the results of his tests will determine whether it is safe for him to continue in his present job.
+So they are both fully dependent on his wife’s income.
 “I need as much help as I can get,” he says.
 If you would like to direct a specific, additional donation to Trenton, simply mail checks made out to The Denver Actors Fund (with Trenton’s name in the topic field) to P.O.
 Box 11182, Denver, CO, 80212.
 Or use this donation link.
 If you use the online option, be sure to designate that your donation is targeted for Trenton Schindele.
 Otherwise, your donation will be applied to the replenishment of the Denver Actors Fund’s general fund.

 A message from Trenton: “”I am am so thankful to the Denver Actors Fund.
 ‘Thank you for helping me continue to do what I love on the stage and continue my daily life with all of the people I love and adore, both in the cannabis industry and in the acting community.
 Because of this, I am able to stay active and stay walking.”